Map Assignments to Outcomes: Course Maps

 - If you are teaching a course that satisfies a Pathways requirement, consider adding a column to your course map that includes that requirement's associated learning outcomes.

-- You can also trying displaying your course map as a graphic instead of a table to make it even more accessible to students.
+- You can also try displaying your course map as a graphic instead of a table to make it even more accessible to students.

 - Interested in trying out a new assignment?
 Check out MIT OpenCourseware which offers a free portfolio of learning materials.
 Search through courses by topic, click to limit those with assessments.